PlagueEbola/Car-Sharing-Service-Project/README.md

 # Car-Sharing-Service-Project
 <img src="https://cdn.dribbble.com/users/508588/screenshots/14845034/media/18078f287ce75878d1858ab43d7607e2.jpg?compress=1&resize=400x300">
 Car Sharing
-A simulation of car sharing where we can add and delete cars which can be assignedto a user.
+A simulation of car sharing where we can add and delete cars that can be assigned to a user.
 It features an authentication and authorization system to allow or deny access to different features to users with appropriate rights.
-And with the help of Stripe, payments are made easier.
+And with the help of Stripe, payments are made more accessible.
 It also utilizes Telegram bots to send notifications to users.

 # Features